Weisfeiler-Lehman goes Dynamic: An Analysis of the Expressive Power of Graph Neural Networks for Attributed and Dynamic Graphs: Weisfeiler-Lehman and Unfolding Trees

 \subsection{Equivalence for Dynamic Graphs}

-In this section, the previous introduced concepts of unfolding tree and Weißfeiler-Lehman equivalences are expanded to the dynamic case.
-First, dynamic unfolding trees are introduced including a sequence of unfolding trees for each graph snapshot respectively.
-Afterwards, the equivalence of two dynamic graphs regarding their dynamic unfolding trees is presented.
-Furthermore, the correspondence between the dynamic unfolding tree and the attributed unfolding tree of a dynamic graph and its corresponding static version is verified by the construction of a appropriate bijection in (cf.~Thm.~\ref{thm_bijection_of_uf_trees} and Thm.~\ref{thm_bijection_of_wl_tests}).
-Fig.~\ref{fig_commutative_diagram_dynamic} illustrates the connection between the definitions of dynamic graphs and SAUGHs, their unfolding trees and WL tests and which theorems and definitions characterize these.
+In this section, the previously introduced concepts of unfolding tree and WL equivalences are extended to the dynamic case.
+Note that Lem.~\ref{equal_trees=WL_coloring} and, therefore, Thm.~\ref{ue=wl} also hold in case $G'$ is the SAUHG (cf.~Def.~\ref{def_sauhg}) resulting from a transformation of a dynamic graph $G = (G_t)_{t\in I}$ to its static attributed version.
+However, the GNNs working on dynamic graphs usually use a significantly different architecture than those that work on static attributed graphs.
+Therefore, the following includes the derivation of the various equivalences on dynamic graphs separately.

+First, dynamic unfolding trees are introduced as a sequence of unfolding trees for each graph snapshot respectively.
+Afterward, the equivalence of two dynamic graphs regarding their dynamic unfolding trees is presented.

 \begin{Def}[Dynamic Unfolding Tree] Let $G = (G_t)_{t\in I}$ with $G_t = (\mathcal{V}_t, \mathcal{E}_t, \alpha_t, \omega_t)$ be a dynamic graph.
-The \textbf{dynamic unfolding tree} $\bm{T}_{v}^d(t)$ at time $t\in I$ of node $v$ up to depth $d \in \mathbb{N}$ is defined as
+The \textbf{dynamic unfolding tree} $\mathbf{T}_{v}^d(t)$ at time $t\in I$ of node $v\in\mathcal{V}$ up to depth $d \in \mathbb{N}_0$ is defined as